Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-Histogram of Oriented Gradients (HOG) feature descriptor was originally proposed in 2005 by N. Dalal and B. Triggs \cite{CVPR05-HOG}.
+\textbf{HOG Detector:} In 2005, N. Dalal and B. Triggs proposed Histogram of Oriented Gradients (HOG) feature descriptor \cite{CVPR05-HOG}.
 HOG can be considered as an important improvement of the scale-invariant feature transform \cite{ICCV99-SIFT,IJCV04-SIFT} and shape contexts \cite{TPAMI02-ShapeContexts} of its time.
-To balance the feature invariance (including translation, scale, illumination, etc) and the nonlinearity (on discriminating different objects categories), the HOG descriptor is designed to be computed on a dense grid of uniformly spaced cells and use overlapping local contrast normalization (on ``blocks'') for improving accuracy.
+To balance the feature invariance (including translation, scale, illumination, etc) and the nonlinearity, the HOG descriptor is designed to be computed on a dense grid of uniformly spaced cells and use overlapping local contrast normalization (on ``blocks'').
 Although HOG can be used to detect a variety of object classes, it was motivated primarily by the problem of pedestrian detection.
 To detect objects of different sizes, the HOG detector rescales the input image for multiple times while keeping the size of a detection window unchanged.
-The HOG detector has long been an important foundation of many object detectors \cite{CVPR08-DPM,CVPR10-DPM,ICCV11-Exemplar} and a large variety of computer vision applications for many years.
+The HOG detector has been an important foundation of many object detectors \cite{CVPR08-DPM,CVPR10-DPM,ICCV11-Exemplar} and a large variety of computer vision applications for many years.